kristopherjohnson/cxxforth/cxxforth.cpp.md

 We'll start by defining some basic types.
 A `Cell` is the basic Forth type.
 We define our cell using the C++ `uintptr_t` type to ensure it is large enough to hold an address.
 This generally means that it will be a 32-bit value on 32-bit platforms and a 64-bit value on 64-bit platforms.
-(Note: Our CMake file will actually force a 32-bit build on a 64-bit platform, but you can disable that if you really do want a 64-bit Forth.)
+(If you want to build a 32-bit Forth on a 64-bit platform with clang or gcc, you can pass the `-m32` flag to the compiler and linker.)

 Forth doesn't require type declarations; a cell can be used as an address, an unsigned integer, a signed integer, or a variety of other uses.
 However, in C++ we will have to be explicit about types depending on what operations we are performing.
-So, we define a few types, and a few macros to avoid littering our code with `reinterpret_cast<>`.
+So, we define a few types, and a few macros to avoid littering our code with `reinterpret_cast<>()`.

-By the way, we won't be providign any of the double-cell operations that traditional Forths provide.
+By the way, we won't be providing any of the double-cell operations that traditional Forths provide.
 Double-cell operations were important in the days of 8-bit and 16-bit Forths, but with cells of 32 bits or more, many applications have no need for them.